 The next step is to install the WooCommerce plugin.
 Simply head to the Plugins section of your WordPress dashboard, click Add New and search for the WooCoomerce plugin.
 Once located, click the Install button next to it.

 Immediately after installing the plugin, a pop-up wizard will appear.
-Follow the simple instructions to set up the most important features of your store including payment gateways, business details and shipping policy.
+Follow the simple instructions to enable the essential features of your store including payment gateways, business details and shipping policy.

-Tip: Once you’ve completed the wizard, take some time to familiarise with WooCommerce and it’s settings, which will appear in your WordPress Dashboard after install.
-The following YouTube video will give you a detailed walk-through of the most basic settings and features: General Settings – WooCommerce Guided Tour
+Tip: Once installed, it’s important to familiarise with WooCommerce and it’s settings.
+The following YouTube video will give you a detailed walk-through of the basic settings and features – WooCommerce Guided Tour.
+For more advanced tutorials, please refer to the following index of WooCommerce guides from RexTheme.

 11. Setup Essential Pages